ihumanable/prosper-lib/readme.md

 Check out the todo example application in the todo folder to see these used in practice, there is also in code documentation.

+For all examples we will assume that there is a table named user with columns id, name, and age

 ### select ###